Apple Push Notification Service (APNs) is the transport method that Urban Airship supports for iOS notifications.

 live/distribution.
 Because of this, we suggest making two projects

 in the Urban Airship dashboard.
 That way you can continue to build and develop

 your application even after releasing it, without interrupting your users.

-When building your app using a development provisioning profile, set your Urban Airship project to Development, and upload the development Push SSL certificate.
-To push to an app built with a distribution provisioning profile (either with a release build in Xcode, ad hoc distribution, or the iTunes App Store), use a project that is designated as Production, and upload the production Push SSL certificate.
+When building your app using a development provisioning profile, set your Urban Airship project to Test, and upload the development Push SSL certificate.
+To push to an app built with a distribution provisioning profile (either with a release build in Xcode, ad hoc distribution, or the iTunes App Store), use a project that is designated as Live, and upload the production Push SSL certificate.

-Always create a Production Urban Airship project first, and make sure your application code is pointing to the production project’s app key.
+Always create a Live Urban Airship project first, and make sure your application code is pointing to the live project's app key.
 For more tips on what to check before you release your app, see the iOS Production Launch Checklist.